Borley Church

-Borley Church is the parish church in Borley, Essex.
+Borley Church is the parish church in Borley, Essex, England.
 The church is in the ecclesiastical parish of Borley and Liston, one of the Fifteen Churches of the North Hinckford Benefice in the Diocese of Chelmsford of the Church of England.
-The church is a Grade I Listed building, notable for its topiary walk and a large monument to Sir Edward Waldegrave (a member of Mary I of England's privy council) and his wife.
+The church is a Grade I listed building, notable for its topiary walk and a large monument to Sir Edward Waldegrave (a member of Queen Mary I's privy council) and his wife.